 The Commission's attack on the environmental conditionality of the Common Agricultural Policy (CAP) is outrageous and unacceptable.
 The Commission is fast-tracking decisions based on election fever, promoting a hatchet job trick by the European People's Party (EPP).
 The EPP is forcing a last-minute, no-negotiation opening up of a law for which they themselves were responsible for negotiating.
 The actions show a scandalous disregard for democracy and due democratic process, citizens, science and farmers.
-Citizens rightfully expect that policy makers make science-based decisions, in view of the public interest.
-Therefore, we ask the Commission to urgently withdraw their proposal to delete or weaken the majority of GAECs from the CAP conditionality.
+At the same time, the actions are a departure from predictable, consistent, and coherent policy-making: deleting ecological elements of the CAP, now proposed at lightning speed, is diametrically opposed to the goals of the Farm to Fork Strategy.
+The Commission presented the Farm to Fork strategy shortly after taking office as a central element of its Green Deal, to address the climate and biodiversity crisis.
+This departure from reliable decision-making poses a fundamental problem for the credibility of EU policy making overall.
+Citizens rightly expect political decision-makers to make scientifically based and reliable decisions in the public interest.
+Therefore, we urgently ask you to take your responsibility and reject the Commission's proposal.
 Public funds should be steered to nature- and climate-friendly practices with clear added societal value, and should be linked to ambitious result indicators, targets and timelines.

-The Commission's proposal published last week weakens or makes voluntary the 'Good Agricultural and Environmental Conditions' (GAECs), which are currently good farming practices, most in place since either 2013 or 2003 defined by the member states, that farmers must fulfil in order to receive full payment of agricultural subsidies.
-On 15th of March, the Commission announced a proposal to delete or weaken GAEC 5 (minimise tillage to prevent soil erosion), GAEC 6 (ensure minimal soil cover), GAEC 7 (crop rotation), GAEC 8 (areas to enhance biodiversity) and GAEC 9 (protection of permanent grassland in Natura 2000 areas).
-In addition, the Commission proposes that Member States are no longer required to align CAP strategic plans with the latest environmental policies, namely many Farm to Fork laws, but also including Carbon Farming, which the farm lobby has actually been asking for.
+The Commission's proposal published last week weakens or makes voluntary the 'Good Agricultural and Environmental Conditions' (GAECs), which are currently good farming practices, most in place since either 2013 or 2003, that farmers must fulfil in order to receive full payment of agricultural subsidies.
+On March 15, the Commission announced a proposal to delete or weaken GAEC 5 (minimise tillage to prevent soil erosion), GAEC 6 (ensure minimal soil cover), GAEC 7 (crop rotation), GAEC 8 (areas to enhance biodiversity) and GAEC 9 (protection of permanent grassland in Natura 2000 areas).
+In addition, the Commission proposes that Member States are no longer required to align CAP strategic plans with the latest environmental policies.
 In breach of its own rules on good lawmaking, no impact assessment was carried out, and the Commission has no data to back up its proposal.